 It is unlikely to affect most travelers, though those staying in forest areas may be at risk.
 Backpackers should never camp in an abandoned refugio (rustic shelter), where there may be a risk of exposure to infected excretion.
 Pitching a tent is the safer option.
 If backpacking in an area with hanta virus, campers can get more information from ranger stations.

-Altitude sickness may develop in those who ascend rapidly to altitudes greater than 2500m.
+Also known as soroche, altitude sickness may develop in those who ascend rapidly to altitudes greater than 2500m.
 Symptoms may include headaches, nausea, vomiting, dizziness, malaise, insomnia and loss of appetite.
 Severe cases may be complicated by fluid in the lungs (high-altitude pulmonary edema) or swelling of the brain (high-altitude cerebral edema).

 The best treatment for altitude sickness is descent.
 If you are exhibiting symptoms, do not ascend.
 If symptoms are severe or persistent, descend immediately.